allendowling/allendowling/README.md

 What I’m Working On:

-Most recently creating an Object-oriented Inventory Management System with product/supplier/order classes, role-based authentication, real-time stock tracking, automated order updates, and reporting/analytics, backed by unit/integration tests and a simple CLI/GUI for interaction.
+Most recently creating an Object-oriented Inventory Management System with product/supplier/order classes, role-based authentication, real-time stock tracking, automated order updates, and reporting/analytics, backed by unit/integration tests and a simple Qt GUI for interaction.

 Developed and presented a .NET MAUI Application: Developing a Tabletop game dice roller app with advanced features like cloud-based roll sharing, multi-dice selection, and more, for the Capstone project completing my MSAA journey with Microsoft partners.